deeplearning4j/deeplearning4j/quickstart.md

 **NEXT STEP**: Here is a tutorial on [how to run any example on DL4J](../runexample.html).
 Go [here](https://github.com/SkymindIO/dl4j-examples/tree/master/src/main/java/org/deeplearning4j) to choose the next example to run.
 (You can choose examples for MNIST, Iris and Labeled Faces in the Wild.)

-Once you've explored all our examples, you'll want to get the whole code base running by following the instructions on our  [Getting Started page](../gettingstarted.html).
+Once you've explored our examples, you'll want to get the whole code base running by following the instructions on our  [Getting Started page](../gettingstarted.html).